HSF/hsf.github.io/_workinggroups/pyhep.md

 # Getting Involved

-Everyone is welcome to join the community and participate by means of the following:
+Everyone is welcome to join the community and participate, contribute, to the organised meetings and by means of the following communication channels:

 * [Gitter channel PyHEP](https://gitter.im/HSF/PyHEP){:target="_pyhep_gitter_channel} for any informal exchanges.
 * [GitHub repository of resources](https://github.com/hsf-training/PyHEP-resources){:target="_pyhep_resources_repo"},